Janna-Khalid/Data-Modelling-for-Seven-Sages-Brewing-Company/README.md

 # Seven Sages Brewing Company - Power BI Sales Analysis Dashboard

 This project is part of the **Data Analysis and Visualization with Power BI Nanodegree** by **Udacity**.
-The goal was to design an intuitive, centralized Power BI report for **Seven Sages Brewing Company**, enabling their CFO to effortlessly monitor top-performing beers and overall profitability across the business.
+The goal was to design an intuitive, centralized Power BI report for **Seven Sages Brewing Company**, enabling their CFO to effortlessly monitor top-performing products and overall profitability across the business.

 > ✅ Completed: December 09, 2024